bekk/bekk-christmas/post/opensource/wip-interview-with-mikael-brevik.md

 authors:
   - Henrik Walker Moe
 ---
-The questions were sourced internally based on a simple question we asked ourselves:
+The questions below came from a simple question we asked ourselves:

 > if you had the chance, what would you ask an Open source maintainer/person/community member.